ahmccormick/Cannabis_EGS/README.md

    In R studio with the script 5_Genomic_Selection.R

-R versions used in this work included 4.1.2 and 4.4.0

-   Figures for the manuscript can be found in the Data folder under Cannabis_EGS_Figures_manuscript.R
+R versions used in this work included 4.1.2 and 4.4.0 Figures made in R for this manuscript can be found in the Data folder under Cannabis_EGS_Figures_manuscript.R